tylermmorton/torque/.www/docsite/content/docs/router.md

 ## Template Render Outlets

-Things start to get interesting when implementing both the `RouterProvider` and `TemplateProvider` interfaces.
 A `Controller` that renders a template and provides child routes can also provide a render outlet.
-An `outlet` is a mechanism for template wrapping that is helpful when breaking your application code into layers.
+An `outlet` is a mechanism for template wrapping that is helpful when breaking your UI up into layers that load separately.

 This is all done by using the `{{ outlet }}` directive in a Go template: